kittys201/todolist/README.md

 1. Visit the Todo List application.
 2. Enter a new task in the input field.
 3. View the list of tasks.
-4. Mark tasks as completed or delete them.
-5. Use the responsive interface on any device.
+4. Use the responsive interface on any device.

 ---